Outside workforce including volunteers

-Schools should ensure that any contractor, or any employee of the contractor, who is to work at the school, has been subject to the appropriate level of DBS check (where that is necessary or appropriate) and that adequate supervision is in place whilst on the premises.
+Schools should ensure that any contractor or any employee of the contractor, who is to work at the school has:

 Supply teachers from agencies

-The responsibility for obtaining the safer employment vetting checks lies with the relevant agency.
+The responsibility for obtaining safer employment vetting checks lies with the relevant agency.

-These details must be noted on the SCR and cross-referenced with a ‘letter of assurance’ to confirm that the other checks have been undertaken
+Those ID details must be noted on the SCR and cross-referenced with a ‘letter of assurance’ from an agency to confirm that the other vetting checks have been undertaken by that agency.

-The Letter of Assurance from Tolis Vouyioukas, Executive Director Children’s Services, provides the required confirmation for educational settings, on behalf of children’s services, that all staff working in this area have completed all the appropriate recruitment and vetting checks.
+The Letter of Assurance from John Macilwraith, Executive Director of Children’s Services, provides the required confirmation for educational settings, on behalf of children’s services, that all staff working in this area have completed all the appropriate recruitment and vetting checks.

-Educational settings are not required to ask for further evidence from relevant staff from the children’s services area visiting or working in schools in relation to those checks.
+Educational settings are not required to ask for further evidence from relevant staff from the children’s services who are visiting or working in schools concerning those checks.